Brookke/Lorem-Ipsum-4/docs/index.rst

 or visit our `homepage <http://lihq.me/>`_.

 For Assessment 3, we are working with the project produced by Team Farce.
+For Assessment 4, we are working with the project produced by Team JAAPAN.

 Team Members